Recombinant Proteins

 Lysosomal-Associated Membrane Protein 2 Human Recombinant

-LAMP2 is a full-length cDNA coding for the human lysosomal-associated membrane protein 2 having a molecular mass of 42,488 Dalton (pH 5.88).
-LAMP2 protein is fused to a deca-histidine purification tag.
+LAMP2 is a full-length cDNA that encodes the human lysosomal-associated membrane protein 2.
+This protein has a molecular mass of 42,488 Daltons at a pH of 5.88.
+A deca-histidine purification tag is fused to the LAMP2 protein.

 Shipped with Ice Packs